 Alter User Defined Functions in SQL

-In our previous article, we explained to you about creating User Defined Functions.
-Let us see how to alter User Defined Functions in SQL Server, such as Rename, modify, and delete the existing UDFs.
+In the previous section, we explained creating User Defined Functions.
+Let us see how to alter User Defined Functions in SQL Server, such as renaming, modifying, and deleting the existing UDFs.

-To view the existing functions in SQL Server, Please select the Database that has UDFs.
-From the below screenshot, you can observe that our database has all the functions that we created in our User Defined Functions article.
+To view the existing functions in SQL Server, Please select the Database with UDFs.
+From the screenshot below, you can observe that our database has all the functions we created earlier.

-To execute the existing functions, Please select the one that you want to execute (AverageSale).
-Next, right-click on it and select the Script Function as -> SELECT To -> New Query Window Editor
+To execute the existing functions, select the one you want to execute (AverageSale).
+Next, right-click on it and select the Script Function as -> SELECT To -> New Query Window Editor.

 Script Function as Select to New Query Window Option in Object Explorer 2

-Once you select the New Query Window Editor option, Select from query will return automatically by the SSMS
+Once you select the New Query Window Editor option, Select from the query will return automatically by the SSMS.

 Alter User Defined Functions in SQL 3